ZhaoheDai/ZhaoheDai.github.io/_pages/people.md

 * 2023.09-present, 曾维嘉, Weijia Zeng is working on adhesion of membranes and plates (co-advised with Prof. Y. Wei).

-* 2024.09-present, 曹嘉聪, Jiacong Cao is working on the nonlinear elasticity and elastodydrodynamics.
+* 2024.09-present, 曹嘉聪, Jiacong Cao is working on the nonlinear elasticity and elastohydrodynamics.

 * 2025.09-present, 陆煌, Huang Lu is working on slender body theories.